VISITING ARTS RESIDENCY -Taiwan-England Artists Fellowship Programme

 Supported by the British Council, Arts Council of England and The Council for Cultural Affairs, Taiwan.

-In late 2007, Visiting Arts awarded Stockwell an artist’s fellowship at Taipei Artist Village.
-She saw the residency as an opportunity to reflect on what she describes as issues of ‘global politics and Chinese imperialism’ embedded in the debate over whether Taiwan can and should remain independent from China.
-The Centre staff supported her research into Taiwan’s history by arranging access to the Department of Transport’s maps and conversations with cultural studies specialist Dr Liao Hsin-Tien.
-They also introduced her to a calligrapher and a tea expert.
+In late 2007, Visiting Arts awarded Stockwell an artists fellowship at Taipei Artist Village.
+She saw the residency as an opportunity to reflect on what she describes as issues of global politics and Chinese imperialism embedded in the debate over whether Taiwan can and should remain independent from China.
+The Centre staff supported her research into Taiwan history by arranging access to the Department of Transports maps and conversations with a cultural studies specialist, a calligrapher and a tea expert.
 In addition she toured Taipei, tracing its accelerated growth into a global city on a site where only forty years ago there were rice fields and buffalo.
-Taiwan, she writes, is ‘a Buddhist country and Taipei is full of temples, shrines, monks and prayers nestled in amongst a concrete jungle.’
-This form of cultural and material incongruity, and the quandary of establishing a sense of place in a space whose identity is rapidly changing, drew Stockwell to develop a new body of map drawings collectively entitled Line.
-These works derive from her investigation into the transportation and mapping systems of Taiwan and other Asian cities, as well as her home city of London.
+The works made derive from Stockwells investigation into the transportation and mapping systems of Taiwan and other Asian cities, as well as her home city of London.
 They employ traditional craft techniques such as paper-cutting and sewing, and local materials such as rice paper, calligraphy paper and maps.
 As in many of her previous works, transformation is its profound theme.